-The Human Rights and Refugees Program at QUNO Geneva is pleased to announce the release of its latest briefing paper titled: New Opportunities to Further Action on Racial Justice and Migration Governance.
+The Human Rights and Refugees Program (HRR) at QUNO Geneva is pleased to announce the release of its latest briefing paper titled: New Opportunities to Further Action on Racial Justice and Migration Governance.
 The paper outlines the new United Nations’ mechanisms for racial justice and highlights possible actions and links with migration governance.
 The High Commissioner for Human Rights has set out a four-point agenda towards transformative change for racial justice and equality.
 It calls for transformative change through the following means:

 -STEP UP -PURSUE JUSTICE -LISTEN UP -REDRESS